Information about Couples Therapy

 Not turning complaints or unspoken expectations into clear requests

-Resentment or unresolved pain/anger coming into a current interaction and preventing the couple from problem solving current issues
+Resentment or unresolved pain/anger coming into a current interaction and preventing the couple from problem solving issues

 Do we need to be married or even engaged to start therapy?